media-comp/2022-Flooding/README.md

 > - matplotlib==3.5.2
 > - numpy==1.22.3
 > - tensorflow==2.8.0
+> - protobuf==3.20.1

 ## Demo
 Run the following command for a demo of Flooding on MNIST dataset

 > python demo.py

+Run the following command for a demo of Adaptive Flooding on MNIST dataset

+> python demo_adaptive.py

 ## References
 - Takashi Ishida, Ikko Yamane, Tomoya Sakai, Gang Niu, and Masashi Sugiyama.
 2020.
 Do we need zero training loss after achieving zero training error?
 In Proceedings of the 37th International Conference on Machine Learning (ICML'20).
 JMLR.org, Article 428, 4604–4614